mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 ## Push notification {#push}

+From your Channel reports, the Push notification menu details the main information relative to push notifications sent in your Campaigns and Journeys.
+Metric are detailed below.

 ![](assets/push_channel_1.png)

-From your Channel reports, the Push notification menu details the main information relative to push notifications sent in your Campaigns and Journeys.

 +++  Learn more on the different metrics and widgets available for the Push report.